 Earnestly he toiled, taking only half the normal salary.

-Thrifty and sparing towards himself, he was generous towards
+Thrifty and sparing towards himself, he was generous

 other people.